-The number of working groups (and therefore authorships) assigned to a contributing country is proportional to its data contribution, and determined by an algorithm developed by the Registry office.
+The number of working groups (and therefore authorships) assigned to a contributing country is proportional to its data contribution, and determined by an algorithm developed by the registry office.
 The algorithm is based on

-• The number of children on which information is provided (large countries are entitled to more authorships than smaller countries), and on

-• The number of variables on which information is provided within a certain period (1990 and further)
+- the number of children on which information is provided (large countries are entitled to more authorships than smaller countries), and on - the number of variables on which information is provided within a certain period.